hkmarcoot/ciptex-task-management-frontend/README.md

 Here, a combination of map, filter, sort and push method are used to create the algorithm.

 This algorithm is inspired from this tutorial: [How to Remove Multiple Objects from Nested Array of Objects in JavaScript](https://www.geeksforgeeks.org/how-to-remove-multiple-objects-from-nested-array-of-objects-in-javascript/).

+## Notice: Tackle with errors

+When testing and running the frontend, I discovered that sometimes the browser and terminal encounter internal service errors.
+After testing everything, I found that it is due to undelete connectionId in the usersTable in the DynamoDB.
+The reason for saving undelete connectionId is that the browser cannot correctly close the websocket.

+Deleting the unused connectionId from usersTable will solve the problem.